Bekaboo/dot/.config/nvim/README.md

 streamlined design and effective functionality.
 See [showcases](#showcases) to get a glimpse of the basic usage and what this configuration looks like.

-This is a highly personalized and opinionated Neovim configuration, not a distribution.
+This is a highly personalized and opinionated neovim configuration, not a distribution.
 While it's not meant for direct use, you're welcome to fork, experiment, and adapt it to your liking.
 Feel free to use it as a starting point for your configuration or borrow elements you find useful.
 Issues and PRs